 WSSC has had a Fats, Oils and Grease (FOG) Program in place prior to 2007.
 It covered several of the necessary procedures still in place today.
 However, it was accomplished on a part-time basis by two inspectors and was in many cases reactionary.

 Yes.
 We have enhanced our organization to meet deadlines and the workload requirements of the agreement.

 WSSC diligently works to reduce costs and work more efficiently.
 These efforts will offset a portion of the costs associated with the Consent Decree.
 However, we are unable to absorb the cost of all of the additional work that will be required, and, consequently, portions of our rate increases since FY 2005 were the result of the Consent Decree.
 The effect on future rate increases will be dependent upon the accuracy of estimated future Consent Decree costs.
 It's also important to note that most of the activities in the Consent Decree enhance existing preventive maintenance efforts, thereby saving money in the future.

 Yes.
 WSSC hired eight additional employees to enhance the existing Fats, Oils and Grease (FOG) program.
 In addition, WSSC's Systems Inspection Group has hired 24 consultant inspectors and three consultant contract managers; Systems Infrastructure has added four people and has a consultant program management team of 23 to support the consent decree.
 WSSC continues to evaluate other positions as needed.

 In 1994, WSSC established the Fats, Oils and Grease (FOG) program to address grease discharged illegally or through improperly maintained grease abatement systems in applicable food service establishments.

 We are optimistic that this comprehensive plan will drastically reduce, and eliminate where possible, future SSOs.

-In 2017, WSSC experienced 99 SSOs, resulting in the loss of 5,171,645 gallons.
-The majority of the overflow volume during 2017 was caused by force main failure.
+In 2018, WSSC experienced 115 SSOs, resulting in the loss of 8,971,728 gallons.
+The majority of the overflow volume during 2018 was caused by force main failure and excess flow.